Fayyaz-ur-Rehman1/course--JavaScript-Tutorial-for-beginners-in-Hindi-Urdu/md/alert-box.md

 # ALERT BOX
-> if we have to show our value in pop up then we use alert mode so the pattern to write in input
+> if we have to show our value in pop up then we use alert mode so the pattern To write in input

 ```javascript
 var aa = 16